Short on time? Here’s what you need to know about Shodan and how to secure your networks in 2023:

 - Change your login details.
 Many IoT products ship with generic passwords that are easily hacked.
 Make sure all of your internet-facing devices are protected with complex and unique passwords, and consider using a password manager like Dashlane to keep your data well protected and organized.

-- Minimize service banner information.
-Service banners can provide tons of information about your device, and most devices include basic software that allows you to customize the information these devices share with the internet.
-By removing unnecessary information from your banner, you limit the amount of information Shodan receives.
+- Reduce service banner information.
+Service banners have the potential to reveal a wealth of details about your equipment, and most such devices come with software that lets you control what information is being shared online.
+By eliminating superfluous data from your banner, you restrict the amount of information that Shodan can gather.

 - Use a network firewall.
 Make sure that your network has a properly configured firewall.
 This will prevent unauthorized requests from being able to access any of the devices located behind the firewall.
 If you don’t currently have a firewall, I’d recommend the one that comes with Norton 360.